isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Lettuce.md

 <section>
 	<img title="Loose-leaf lettuce.
 Photo by Jacqueline Chua." src="/images/Plants/Lettuce_JacChua%20(3).jpg">
 	<p>One of the most recognisable leafy vegetables, lettuces come in a variety of shapes and colours, with flat-leaved, curly, green, and red cultivars serving as exciting options for the edible gardener.
-Loose-leaf lettuces do better in the tropics and can be grown in both pots and true ground.
+Loose-leaf lettuces do better in the tropics as the leaves have plenty of airflow, and the clear leaf seperation makes it easy to prune and for <a href="/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again harvesting</a>.
 Head lettuce is difficult to grow outdoors in Singapore due to the heat and humidity, which tends to cause the tightly bunched leaves to rot.</p>
 	<p>An <a href="/learn-more-about-gardening/glossary/#a">annual</a> crop, this plant is often grown and consumed under 2 months.
 Its rapid harvest cycle makes it useful for crop rotation.</p>
-  <p>Due to its shallow root system, these plants are a popular choice for container gardening and corridor gardening.</p>
+  <p>Due to its shallow root system, these plants are a popular choice for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.</p>
 	<br>
 </section>